Clues to Purpose

 HOW

 Discover the skills, strengths, and uncover hidden talents that you will use to pursue your purpose.
-Explore your talents, strengths, and more with the Discover U series.
+Find the top online tools to Discover U, and more online resources at the Discover U Toolkit at Wakelet or via Google.
+With this knowledge, you can begin to fill out a worksheet at Ikigai as a Pathway to Purpose.

 WHY